+- 1 SAE 30 or 10w30 motor oil

-- General Purpose Grease - 2 Refer to Maintenance "ENGINE" Section
+- 2 General Purpose Grease

+- 3 Refer to Maintenance "ENGINE" Section

 IMPORTANT: DO NOT OIL OR GREASE THE PIVOT POINTS WHICH HAVE SPECIAL NYLON BEARINGS.
 VISCOUS LUBRICANTS WILL ATTRACT DUST AND DIRT THAT WILL SHORTEN THE LIFE OF THE SELF-LUBRICATING BEARINGS.
 IF YOU FEEL THEY MUST BE LUBRICATED, USE ONLY A DRY, POWDERED GRAPHITE TYPE LUBRICANT SPARINGLY.